timofurrer/awesome-asyncio/README.md

 *Alternative approaches to async programming in Python, some of which attempt to support some compatibility with `asyncio`, others are not compatible at all.*

 * [curio](https://github.com/dabeaz/curio) - The coroutine concurrency library.
-  * [Curio-Asyncio Bridge](https://github.com/dabeaz/curio/issues/190) - basic curio -> asyncio coroutine bridge
+  * [Curio-Asyncio Bridge](https://github.com/dabeaz/curio/issues/190) - basic curio -> asyncio coroutine bridge.
 * [trio](https://github.com/python-trio/trio) - Pythonic async I/O for humans and snake people.
-  * [trio-asyncio](https://github.com/python-trio/trio-asyncio) - re-implementation of the asyncio mainloop on top of Trio
+  * [trio-asyncio](https://github.com/python-trio/trio-asyncio) - re-implementation of the asyncio mainloop on top of Trio.
+* [AnyIO](https://github.com/agronholm/anyio) - High level asynchronous concurrency and networking framework that works on top of either trio or asyncio.